-- The Chair of the Corporation
+- The Chair of the Board

 The internal auditor will be invited to attend and speak at all meetings of the Committee and the financial statements auditor will be invited when business relevant to them is being discussed.
 They will be expected to attend only for the items that are relevant to them.

 The Group Director (Commercial Strategy, Finance and Operations) and the Group Director (Planning and Performance) will be in attendance.
 Other staff may be invited to be in attendance for specific agenda items, with the purpose of answering questions from committee members if it is deemed appropriate.

 The Director of Governance shall be in attendance and be responsible for:

 - advising the committee on matters in relation to the Instruments and Articles of Government and other associated regulations;